apache/incubator-s2graph/README.md

 ```
 vertices = vertex list to delete
 for vertex in vertices
-	labals = fetch all labels that this vertex is included.
+	labels = fetch all labels that this vertex is included.
 	for label in labels
 		for index in label.indices
 			edges = G.read with limit 50K